kevin-mcneil/CSM-Playbook/first-90-days/README.md

 # First 90 Days Checklist

-A practical roadmap for ramping as a new CSM.
+A practical roadmap for ramping as a new customer success manager.

 ## Days 1 through 30: Learn and Observe